CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ├── setup.cfg          <- Configuration file for flake8
 │
 └── survival_of_notability   <- Source code for use in this project.
+    ├── __init__.py             <- Makes survival_of_notability a Python module.
     │
-    ├── __init__.py             <- Makes survival_of_notability a Python module
+    ├── config.py               <- Store useful variables and configuration.
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── dataset.py              <- Python scripts to generate data using survival analysis model.
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── Survival Analysis.R     <- R scripts to generate and analysis of Multi-state and Single-state competing risk model.
+    │
+    ├── Compete.R               <- R scripts for retrospective analysis using competing risk model.
     │
     └── features.py             <- Code to create features for modeling.